i-net-software/SetupBuilder/readme.md

-Gradle SetupBuilder Plugin
+Gradle Setup Builder Plugin
 ====

-SetupBuilder is a plugin for Gradle which can create native setups for different platforms.
+The Setup Builder is a plugin for Gradle which can create native setups for different platforms.
 The output is a *.msi, a *.deb, a *.rpm or a *.dmg file.
+The target are Java applications.

 System Requirements
 ----